NormB/colima-services/docs/INSTALLATION.md

 docker system prune -a --volumes

 # WARNING: This removes ALL unused Docker data
-# Your colima-services volumes are safe (they're in use)
+# Your devstack-core volumes are safe (they're in use)

 # Verify space freed:
 docker system df